British Virgin Islands 2021 Commission of Inquiry: Response of the BVI Government

 The approach of the British Virgin Islands government to the commission was hostile from the outset.
 Sir Gary Hickinbottom noted that disclosure of government papers was "in shambolic order, and often incomplete".
-The British Virgin Islands government retained former Attorney General of England and Wales, Sir Geoffrey Cox QC, to represent them at the inquiry.
+The British Virgin Islands government retained former Attorney General for England and Wales, Sir Geoffrey Cox QC, to represent them at the inquiry.
 In order to retain their lawyers the BVI government waived the tender process.
 The Premier later estimated that $5 million of taxpayer money had spent on the government's defence.
 In his report Sir Gary noted that although the various lawyers were theoretically retained to act for "the government" as a whole, the reality was that it was "impossible to avoid the conclusion that the primary role of Withers was to defend the interests of the elected Ministers, which was vigorously and fully done."

 The Speaker of the House, Julian Willock, also attempted to obtain an injunction privately against the commission's attorneys from acting in the Territory.
 That claim was struck out and Willock was ordered to pay costs, but the government indicated that it would indemnify him from public funds prompting public protests.